Tom-or-Thomas/wrap-it-up/README.md

 - [x] ~Connect to Discord server~
 - [x] ~Collect message for specific channel.~
-- [x] Add listener for new messages in channel.
+- [x] ~Add listener for new messages in channel.~
-- [x] Updated Discord prompt to allow users to specify number of messages to summarize (current max is 100)
+- [x] ~Updated Discord prompt to allow users to specify number of messages to summarize (current max is 100)~
-- [ ] Get connected to OpenAPI api.
+- [x] Get connected to OpenAP api.
-- [ ] Work on formatting messages we will send to OpenAPI
+- [x] Work on formatting messages we will send to OpenAI
-- [ ] Format OpenAPI response and send back to Discord.
+- [ ] Format OpenAI response and send back to Discord.
 - [ ] Identify method for hosting application.
+- [ ] Add tests
+- [ ] Add pre-commit hook to check linting

 ## Stretch Goals